The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-He could “choose the right or the wrong as he pleased” (Ellen White, The Seventh-day Adventist Bible Commentary, volume 2).
-But instead of taking hold of God’s strength, he “permitted the wild passions of his nature to have full sway.”
+He could “choose the right or the wrong as he pleased.”
+But instead of taking hold of God’s strength, he “permitted the wild passions of his nature to have full sway”3.

 For instance, God planned that Samson would save Israel from the Philistines, their enemies (Judges 13:5).

-Because of this, “the utmost care had been taken” since his birth (Ellen White, The Seventh-day Adventist Bible Commentary, volume 2).
-It was “to surround him with the most favorable conditions for physical strength, intellectual vigor, and moral purity.”
+For this, “utmost care had been taken” since his birth “to surround him with the most favorable conditions for physical strength, intellectual vigor, and moral purity”3.

 But when he grew up, what did Samson do?